sampma309/LichessPuzzleFilter/README.md

-# CS50-Final-Project
+# Lichess Puzzle Filter

 The goal of this project is to take the publicly available database of Lichess puzzles (https://database.lichess.org/#puzzles) and filter it so you can work on puzzles involving a specific set of pieces.
 For example: if you wanted to work on rook and pawn endgames, the app will return only puzzles containing rooks and pawns.

 Instructions for running locally:

-1. Clone repository by typing: git clone https://www.github.com/sampma309/CS50-Final-Project
+1. Clone repository by typing: ```git clone https://www.github.com/sampma309/LichessPuzzleFilter```
-2. Activate virtual environment with: source venv/bin/activate
+2. Create and activate a virtual environment
+3. Install dependencies with ```pip install -r requirements.txt```
-3. Run application with: flask run
+4. Run application with: ```flask run```
-4. Go to http://127.0.0.1:5000 in browser (note: 5000 is the default port, but Flask may use a different one)
+5. Go to http://127.0.0.1:5000 in browser (note: 5000 is the default port, but Flask may use a different one)

 Optionally, you can also change the complete set of puzzles.
 To do so:
 1. Download the puzzle database from https://database.lichess.org/#puzzles and remove as many lines as you would like.
 Note: the complete database contains ~2.6 million puzzles, but I have included a database of only 150,000 puzzles by default.